belak/supernote-templates/README.md

 If you have ideas for new template designs, feel free to file an issue or submit a pull request.
 I can't promise everything will be accepted, but I'm happy to consider most ideas.

+## License

+These templates and the builder are released under the MIT license.
+You are welcome to include them in packages of templates, modify them to your needs, and even sell your own templates based on them.
+However, you must include the original LICENSE file along with any distribution of files based on this repo.

+Note that you are not required to submit your changes or improvements to this repo, but you are encouraged to do so if you are willing.